Rajpratik71/volatility-wiki/Volatility-Usage.md

 ## Alternatives to Command Line Options

-If you're about to enter a lengthy engagement and don't want to type the path to your memory dump and the corresponding profile name each time, there are two alternatives: environment variables and configuration files.
+If you're about to enter a lengthy engagement and don't want to type common plugin flags, there are two alternatives: environment variables and configuration files.
 If an option is not supplied on command-line, Volatility will try to get it from an environment variable and if that fails - from a configuration file.

 Note also that to avoid confusion, the (-h/--help) option also lists the current value of each parameter so you can easily check what value is being used (from the environment or the config files).